Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 - The script (if running) can be closed from the system tray in your taskbar by right-clicking the green "H" icon.

 <hr>

+## Why use this?

+Using AutoHotkey allows fast toggling of the gamma transformation, which is useful because the gamma correction can be detrimental to real HDR content, which do not suffer from the same issue this workaround tackles.
+This method also optionally allows reloading Windows' color calibration with the hotkeys.
+See [Windows color calibration reload function](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#windows-color-calibration-reload-function) below for more info.

 ## SDR content brightness slider guide